 In recent years, the Romanian government has tried to crack down on all forms of crime, including corruption and institutional crimes.
 This has been evident in a recent spate of high profile arrests.

 Racial prejudices are also sometimes an issue in Romania, particularly with regard to the Roma people, who are often stereotyped as being thieves.

 Credit card fraud in Romania

 Credit card fraud is an ongoing problem for foreigners in Romania, especially as they are specifically targeted for fraud.
 Although most services in urban centres offer credit card payments, many expats prefer to use cash when making purchases in the country.

 Stray dogs in Romania

 Stray dogs are common in Romania, especially in Bucharest.
-Many people like to feed them, and as a result dog bites are extremely common.
-The Romanian government has made a concerted effort in recent years to control the stray dog population, but it has come under increasing criticism for the cruelty of its campaign, with thousands of dogs being culled.
+Many people like to feed them, and as a result, dog bites are extremely common.
+The Romanian government has made a concerted effort in recent years to control the stray dog population.
+However, it's come under increasing criticism for the cruelty of its campaign, with thousands of dogs being culled.